Google is rolling out what is said to be its “single biggest positive” algorithm change, one that could affect 10 percent of all search results

 That was fine, but it meant that Google ‘missed the context’ and could therefore miss the searchers true intent, i.e what they were really after.

-Here’s an example Google used in their announcement: Say you enter the search sentence “can you get medicine for someone pharmacy?”
+Here’s an example Google used in their announcement: Say you enter the search sentence “can you get medicine for someone else at a pharmacy?”

 In the past, the algorithm picked out “medicine” and “pharmacy” and returned local results under the assumption you are looking for a nearby chemist.